Loud enough outside. Silent inside.

 Yes.
 The studio is used regularly for TV interview programmes, news packages, and broadcast documentary work.
 The noise floor is clean enough for broadcast without post-production noise reduction being required.

-No. The Colonnade sits far enough from the Piccadilly line (Russell Square) that there is no perceptible vibration from passing trains.
-This was one of the factors considered when the studio was set up.
+The Colonnade sits far enough from the Piccadilly line (Russell Square) that there is no perceptible vibration from passing trains.
+Some very low frequency rumble is generally not picked up by mikes.

 The studio is a self-contained unit with its own entrance.
 The acoustic treatment includes the party walls as well as the exterior, and there are no shared spaces adjacent to the shooting area.